CDC) and the United States FDA announce a plan to distribute COVID-19 vaccines in their country.

-Moderna mRNA, the CoVID 19 vaccine approved by the FDA on December 18, 2020 for people over 18 years of age, will be available late last year.
-The FDA has taken the first step in issuing the Emergency Use Authorization (ESA) for COVID 19 vaccines.
+The FDA has taken the first step to issue the Emergency Use Authorization (ESA) for COVID 19 vaccines.
+Moderna mRNA, the CoVID 19 vaccine approved by the FDA on December 18, 2020 for people over 18 years of age, will be available at the end of the year.

-On December 14, 2020, beginning on Christmas Eve 2020, all COVID 19 vaccines that have received Emergency Use Authorization (EC) will be distributed in the United States beginning December 14, 2020, as per a press release.
+According to a press release, beginning December 14, 2020, all COVID 19 vaccines that have received Emergency Use Authorization (EC) will be distributed in the United States.

-The available COVID-19 vaccines are intended for adults and the Moderna vaccine allows vaccination of people 18 years of age and older.
-The Pfizer vaccine allows vaccination of people 16 years of age and older, but people 16 to 17 years of age are eligible for the vaccine against measles, mumps, rubella (MMR) and other infectious diseases.
+Available COVID-19 vaccines are intended for adults.
+The Moderna vaccine allows vaccination of people 18 years of age or older.
+The Pfizer vaccine allows vaccination of people 16 years of age and older.
+However, people ages 16 to 17 are eligible for the vaccine against measles, mumps, rubella (MMR), and other infectious diseases.

-The CDC says current evidence suggests that reinfection within 90 days of initial infection is unusual, but vaccination could be delayed until the end of that period.
+The CDC says current evidence suggests that reinfection within 90 days of initial infection is unusual.
+They also suggest that vaccination could be delayed until the end of that period.
 The COVID-19 vaccine can be administered simultaneously with any other vaccine, so the delay makes the vaccine path difficult.

-The development of the mumps vaccine took four years, so how can the COVID-19 vaccine be tested so quickly and thoroughly?
-Why is the development of the vaccine so rapid, and what are the various factors that will make it safe for use in the coming months?
-Covid has issued an exemption for the vaccine for children under five and adults over 65.
+The development of the mumps vaccine took four years.
+So how can the COVID-19 vaccine be tested so quickly and thoroughly?
+Why is the development of the vaccine so rapid and what are the various factors that will make it safe for use in the coming months?
+COVID has issued an exemption for the vaccine for children under the age of five and adults over the age of 65.

-Johns Hopkins Medicine Hospital patients are being vaccinated and being followed to see how they are doing.
-Please share this page with your family and friends who also have questions about the COVID-19 vaccine.
+Johns Hopkins Medicine Hospital patients are being vaccinated.
+They are being followed to see how they evolve.

-Although the supply will initially be limited, we hope to educate Spaniards about the safety and efficacy of the COVID-19 vaccine and to encourage the voluntary adoption of this vaccine.
+Although the supply will be initially limited, we hope to raise awareness among Spaniards about the safety and efficacy of the COVID-19 vaccine and encourage the voluntary adoption of this vaccine.
 Experts told Live Science that the vaccine and the Oxford vaccine also hold promise for future vaccine development.
-The COVID 19 vaccine will help the body develop a better understanding of which virus causes it without the need to contract the disease..
+The COVID 19 vaccine will help the body develop a better understanding of which virus causes it without having to contract the disease.